alexbuzelan/quant-systematic/README.md

 # quant-systematic
-Quantitative research in fixed income and derivatives using Python
+Quantitative research in fixed income, derivatives, and D1 products using Python